Teaching, learning, assessment and progression

 Students without IT equipment or internet access

-We understand that some students may not have adequate access to either IT equipment or internet connections that would enable them to engage with their studies remotely.
-The University will do everything we can to support you to complete this academic year successfully.
+We understand that some of you may not have adequate access to either IT equipment or internet connections to engage with online learning; we will do everything we can to support you.
+Please explore the options below or talk to your department (eg your supervisor).

 If you are facing unanticipated financial challenges as a result of the current Covid-19 crisis, please visit our financial support web page for information on possible available support.
 If you wish to seek tailored advice on your situation, you can make a telephone, email or virtual appointment with our trained Student Advisers by completing the self-referral form online.
 Our advisers will talk to you about your current circumstances and direct you to appropriate advice and support, or recommend potential funding or loan opportunities.